 And then understand the lure of such investment vehicles is at the tip of your finger every day in the stock market.

-They are what the say they are, vehicles that are calibrated to 300% or Triple the gain or loss the price movement of a stock or index.
+They are what they say they are; a 3X leveraged ETF is a vehicle calibrated to 300% or triple the gain or loss of the price movement of a stock or index.

 If the Dow rises 1%, then the 3X Leveraged ETF returns 3 %

-And thus it is possible for a trader to reap a substantial return, in a very quick amount of time.
+And thus, a trader can reap a substantial return in a very quick amount of time.

 However, the lure of such a vehicle comes with substantial RISK.
 I want to write about those RISKS first, almost as required Disclosure.

-The Risks of Leveraged 3X ETF’s can easily exceed the risk tolerance of many traders because returns are magnified by 300%, if one is wrong about the direction of the purchase, then the LOSS potential quickly becomes apparent.
+The risks of 3X leveraged ETFs can easily exceed the risk tolerance of many traders because returns are magnified by 300%; if one is wrong about the direction of the purchase, the LOSS potential quickly becomes apparent.

-Your assumption of a quick in and out gain, can suddenly turn into a very leveraged loss not only causing potential large drawdown in a traders account but also tying up capital that could be used for other potentially money-making trades.
+Your assumption of a quick in and out gain can suddenly become a very leveraged loss, causing a large potential drawdown in a trader’s account and tying up capital that could be used for other potentially money-making trades.

 Thus exact TIMING is CRUCIAL to SUCCESS in the world of leveraged ETF’s trading.